badalrai21/Metacrafter_ETH_AVAX_Proof_IntermediateEVM_Module1_ProjectAssesment/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details
+> **Note**: This content is proprietary and confidential.
+Unauthorized copying, modification, distribution, or use of this content is strictly prohibited without explicit permission from the owner.

 ##### Copyright (c) 2024 badalrai21